September 16, 2021 | Reading Time: 3 minutes

 So the children of authoritarians are taught a series of closed but mutually reinforcing lessons: that the leader must be trusted above all (morality equals obedience).
 That the leader is never wrong.
 That when the leader is wrong, it’s not his fault.
 Most of all, that it’s the fault of malevolent forces (Satan, probably) that are always already threatening the authoritarian collective to which all of them belong.
 An injustice to him is one to all.
 When the leader is humiliated, stand by your man.

-If the leader runs for public office in a democratic republic such as the United States, his runs the risk of losing.
+If the leader runs for public office in a democratic republic such as the United States, he runs the risk of losing.
 But the leader can’t lose.
 He’s the leader.
 When he does lose — because he’s unqualified or because he’s a crank or because, you know, he’s an authoritarian — it’s not his fault.
 It’s the fault of malevolent forces (Satan, probably) that are always already threatening the authoritarian collective to which all of them belong.
 When the leader says the election was rigged against him, he’s telling supporters it was rigged against them.
 And here’s the part I want you to understand.
 It’s so important, I’m really trying to spell it out: He’s telling them something they already believe is true.

 Jonathan Bernstein mentioned Wednesday what he calls the GOP’s “one-two punch” to demobilize Republican voters.
 When you say elections are rigged, supporters will probably believe it.
 And when they believe it, they probably won’t think there’s much point to voting.